-Form W-2, Wage and Tax Statement and Form W-3, Transmittal of Wage and Tax Statements.
-Use these forms to report wages, tips, and other compensation, withheld income, social security, and Medicare taxes for employees.

-Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
-The association may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if it either:

-• Paid wages of \$1,500 or more in any calendar quarter in 2001 or 2002, or

-Had one or more employees who worked for the association for at least some part of a day in any 20 or more different weeks in 2001 or 20 or more different weeks in 2002.

-Form 941, Employer's Quarterly Federal Tax Return.
-File this form quarterly to report income tax withheld and employer and employee social security/Medicare taxes.

-Form 945, Annual Return of Withheld Federal Income Tax.
-File this form to report income tax withheld from nonpayroll distributions or payments.

-Form 1098, Mortgage Interest Statement.
-Use this form to report the receipt of \$600 or more of mortgage interest (including points) in the course of the association's trade or business.

-Forms 1099-A, B, DIV, INT, MISC, and S. Use these information returns to report acquisitions or abandonments of secured property, proceeds from broker and barter exchange transactions, certain dividends and distributions, interest income, miscellaneous income (e.g., payments to providers of health and medical services; miscellaneous income payments and nonemployee compensation), and proceeds from real estate transactions.
-Also use these returns to report amounts that were received as a nominee on behalf of another person.
+- Form W-2, Wage and Tax Statement, and Form W-3, Transmittal of Wage and Tax Statements.
+Use these forms to report wages, tips, and other compensation, and withheld income, social security, and Medicare taxes for employees. - Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
+The association may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if it either: - 1.
+Paid wages of \$1,500 or more in any calendar quarter in 2003 or 2004, or - 2.
+Had one or more employees who worked for the association for at least some part of a day in any 20 or more different weeks in 2003 or 20 or more different weeks in 2004. - Form 941, Employer's Quarterly Federal Tax Return.
+File this form quarterly to report income tax withheld and employer and employee social security and Medicare taxes. - Form 945, Annual Return of Withheld Federal Income Tax.
+File this form to report income tax withheld from nonpayroll distributions or payments. - Form 1098, Mortgage Interest Statement.
+Use this form to report the receipt from any individual of \$600 or more of mortgage interest (including certain points) in the course of the association's trade or business. - Forms 1099-A, B, DIV, INT, MISC, and S. Use these information returns to report acquisitions or abandonments of secured property, proceeds from broker and barter exchange transactions, certain dividends and distributions, interest income, miscellaneous income (payments to providers of health and medical services; miscellaneous income payments and nonemployee compensation), and proceeds from real estate transactions.
+Also use these returns to report amounts received as a nominee for another person.